aroberthumes/NewYorkYellowCab/README.md

 **Methodology**

 The data was scraped from the NYC Taxi and Limousine Commission website and preprocessed to clean it up for modeling.
-Features used in the model include the features in the CSV file as well as hour, weekday, whether the day is a holiday, and the month.
+Features used in the model include the features in the yellow_tripdata_2022-01.parquet file as well as hour, weekday, whether the day is a holiday, the month and also whether it's a weekend.
 A grid search was performed to find the best parameters for the XGBoost model.
+Once the best parameters were found they were applied to the model.

 To validate the model, a baseline test was run to compare the XGBoost model with a baseline average model.
 The model was trained on data up to January 24th, and tested on data from January 25th through 31st.